 Quantum many-body physics and quantum information science in superconducting circuits

-We are excited to be part of a vibrant community in quantum science and technologies research here at Purdue, check out: Purdue Quantum Science and Engineering Institute.
+We are excited to be part of a vibrant community in quantum science and technologies research here at Purdue.
+Check out the Purdue Quantum Science and Engineering Institute.

 Previous Research @ University of Chicago

-We created a highly coherent, low-disorder circuit lattice.
-By using engineered dissipation to create a reservoir for photons, we realize a Mott insulator of photons in a Bose-Hubbard lattice where the photons self-organize into a “crystal“ due to strong quantum interactions.
-Nature 566, 51–57 (2019).
+By using engineered dissipation to create a reservoir for photons, we realized a Mott insulator of photons in a Bose-Hubbard lattice where the photons self-organize into a “crystal“ due to strong quantum interactions.
+See also our theory paper on stabilizing a broad range of gapped, incompressible photonic phases: Phys.
+Rev. A 95, 043811 (2017).

 Hamiltonian Tomography for Photonic Lattices